Philippine National Police: Operational units

 PNP Air Unit (AU) – a highly specialized police unit specializing in providing air support to the entire PNP.
 It is staffed by a pool of professional, licensed and experienced pilots and aircraft mechanics.
 Once a part of Special Action Force.

 Uniforms of the Philippine National Police.

 Philippine National Police Academy

-The Philippine National Police Academy is located at Camp Gen. Mariano N. Castaneda, Silang, Cavite and is the premier training academy for the Philippine National Police, Bureau of Jail Management & Penology and Bureau of Fire Protection.
+The Philippine National Police Academy is located at Camp Gen. Mariano N. Castañeda, Silang, Cavite and is the premier training academy for the Philippine National Police, Bureau of Jail Management & Penology and Bureau of Fire Protection.